This major fork forms the mainstem Willamette River where it joins with the Middle Fork Willamette near Eugene and Springfield.

 These upper rivers are not stocked, but it’s possible these rivers could see an occasional hatchery-born rainbow trout make its way upriver after being stocked in the reservoirs.

 These streams have limits of two wild trout per day, with an 8-inch minimum.
 The Coast Fork also has a limit of five hatchery trout per day.
-They are open year round, but you may only fish with bait from the fourth Saturday in April through the end of October.
+They are open year round, but you may only fish with bait from late April through the end of October.

 Below their respective dams, the mainstems of the Coast Fork and Row rivers are open to harvest of fin-clipped Chinook salmon and steelhead (plus non-clipped steelhead longer than 24 inches) all year.
 Check regulations carefully for tributaries.